- December 10, 2014

 About

 JUJU is a single player and multiplayer casual platformer game.
 It was developed by Flying Wild Hog and was released on December 10, 2014.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 “The soundtrack is like butter for the ears, if butter would be nice in the ears.”